Skip to Main Content

 Do women pay more for car insurance than men?

-In some states, your gender can impact your car insurance premium.
-However, other factors have a much more significant effect on your car insurance, including:
+While gender may impact your insurance rates in most states, other factors have a much more significant effect on your car insurance, including:

 • Age.
 Younger drivers are typically charged more than older drivers, since they’re more likely to be involved in an accident.
 Hawaii and Massachusetts do not allow insurance companies to use age as a rating factor; however, in Massachusetts, your years of driving experience can factor in, so younger drivers still tend to pay more.